Shakardara District

-Shakardara District is situated in the central part of Kabul Province, Afghanistan.
-It has a population of 3,000 people, with another 10,000 expected to return from abroad (2002 official UNHCR est.).
+Shakardara District is one of the districts of Kabul Province in Afghanistan.
+It is located in the central part of the province and has an estimated population of 101,357 people.
+Most of them are involved in agriculture, trade, and transport.
+Some go to work in Kabul or in other Afghan cities.

-Shakardara district borders Parvan Province to the west, Guldara District to the north, Mir Bacha Kot, Deh Sabz and Kabul districts to the east, and Paghman District to the south.
-Its headquarters is the village of Shakar Dara, which is located in the central part of the district.
-The agriculture is the main source of income.
+Shakardara District borders Guldara District in the north, Mir Bacha Kot, Deh Sabz and Kabul districts in the east, Paghman District in the southwest, and Parwan Province in the west.
+Its administrative center is the village of Shakar Dara, which is located in the central part of the district.

+History

-In December 2009, the district was declared close to being "Poppy-free" by the Afghan Ministry of Counternarcotics.
-This result was rewarded by the ceremonial opening of a 9 km asphalt road, completed by the ministry, which will allow local farmers to transport their products to a market in a remote portion of Shakardara District (under the Karzai administration each time a province in Afghanistan reduces or eliminates its poppy crop, the inhabitants benefit from new roads, schools, irrigation systems, or farming equipment).
+In December 2009, the district was declared close to being poppy-free by the Ministry of Counter Narcotics.
+As a reward the ministry built a 9 km asphalted road, which made it easier for local farmers to transport their products to a market in a remote area of the district.

-In 2009, poppy cultivation in the whole Kabul province fell by 57%, and Kabul was said to be close to being named "poppy free" by the end of the year.

 On 17 May 2010 Pamir Airways Flight 112 crashed on a mountainside in the district, killing all 44 people on board.

+In 2014 construction on the Shah wa Arus Dam began, which was completed in 2024.
+It is the biggest dam in the district.